troiwill/iros-2021-learn-sdsmm-artificial-real-data/ReadMe.md

 - [train.py](/scripts/training/train.py)

 To determine how to run the training script, run ```python train.py -h``` in the terminal.

+If you have questions regarding the training parameters for the networks, please send me an email.

 ----------------------------
 ## Performining Localization